 Although victims of highway accidents generally have a right to financial compensation through workers' compensation benefits, they may also be able to obtain recovery for their injuries from the negligent driver.
 When the negligence of a driver results in the death of a highway worker, under Maryland law, the decedent's family may be entitled to bring a wrongful death action.

 A wrongful death claim can be brought against anyone who, through recklessness, carelessness, negligence, or lack of skill, causes the fatality of another.
 Damages in a wrongful death action are measured in terms of the injury to loved ones caused by the death of the victim, and can include loss of future earnings, loss of companionship, and pain and suffering.

 Sadly, wrongful death actions can arise from a host of unfortunate circumstances, including traffic accidents, medical malpractice (such as through surgical error or misdiagnosis of an illness), defective products, premises liability, or improper supervision.

-If you, your family or friends have been involved an accident in which you sustained injuries at the hands of a negligent driver, you may need legal representation to protect your right to compensation.
-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
-If you or someone you know has been injured in a car accident, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured or killed by the negligent acts of another.
+If you or someone you know has been injured or killed as a result of the negligence of another person, contact the attorneys of Brassel, Alexander & Rice, LLC today.